-- 7.2 RECORDING Any accident where first aid is administered to pupils is to be recorded initially in the pupil accident book. - 7.3 FIRST AID BOXES/MATERIALS - First aid boxes are kept on site and these only contain approved materials.
+- 7.2 RECORDING Any accident where first aid is administered to pupils is to be recorded initially in the pupil accident book. - 7.3 FIRST AID BOXES/MATERIALS First aid boxes and supplies appropriate to activities are kept on site.
+They are checked regularly to contain only approved and in date materials.
 The boxes are available for use by all staff/adult visitors on site. - 7.4 INJURIES INVOLVING BLEEDING Staff dealing with injuries involving bleeding must wear appropriate protective clothing.
 Disposable gloves and disposal aprons are provided for this purpose and kept in the first aid box.